Severe Thunderstorm Warning issued for Porter by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Porter by NWS

-Effective: 2021-08-10 21:20:00 EDT Expires: 2021-08-10 22:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Porter The National Weather Service in Chicago has issued a * Severe Thunderstorm Warning for Northern Porter County in northwestern Indiana * Until 915 PM CDT. * At 820 PM CDT, severe thunderstorms were located along a line extending from 7 miles northwest of Ogden Dunes to Griffith, moving east at 55 mph.
-HAZARD...60 mph wind gusts.
+Effective: 2021-08-11 05:08:00 EDT Expires: 2021-08-11 06:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Porter The National Weather Service in Chicago has issued a * Severe Thunderstorm Warning for Central Porter County in northwestern Indiana * Until 500 AM CDT. * At 408 AM CDT, a severe thunderstorm was located near Lakes of the Four Seasons, or near Hebron, moving northeast at 25 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Portage, Valparaiso, Chesterton, South Haven, Porter, Burns Harbor, Ogden Dunes, Town of Pines, Beverly Shores, Wheeler and Dune Acres.
-This includes...
-Valparaiso University, Indiana Dunes State Park, and Porter County Fairgrounds.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected. * Locations impacted include Valparaiso, Hebron, Lakes of the Four Seasons, Malden and Boone Grove.
+Including the following interstate Indiana I-90 between mile markers 33 and 37.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0